Fast growth in Folner sets for Thompson's group F: An operation on elements of

 \begin{remark} \emph{Condition \ref{int_cond}} is necessary to ensure the uniqueness of maximal elements of $\Tcal$ which satisfying the defining conditions for $\partial T$. \end{remark}

-\begin{proof} Suppose for contradiction that $U$ and $V$ are distinct maximal elements of $\Tcal$, each contained in $T$, which satisfy the defining conditions of $\partial T$.
+\begin{proof} Suppose for contradiction that $U$ and $V$ are distinct maximal elements of $\Tcal$, each dominated by $T$, which satisfy the defining conditions of $\partial T$.
 First I claim that \emph{condition \ref{monotone_cond}} is satisfied in the same way for $U$ and $V$.
 For this, it is sufficient to show that if $W$ is in $\Tcal$, contains extensions of both $\seq{01}$ and $\seq{10}$, and satisfies the first (second) option of \emph{condition \ref{monotone_cond}} for $T$, then $|T/\seq{01}| < |T/\seq{10}|$ (respectively $|T/\seq{10}| < |T/\seq{01}|$).
 Suppose that $W$ satisfies the first option (the other case is symmetric).
-Let $w$ be the greatest element of $W$ extending $\seq{01}$ and $w'$ be the least element of $W$ extending $\seq{10}$.
-Observe that \emph{condition \ref{monotone_cond}} implies that if $u_i$ $(i \leq l)$ are the elements of $W$ which extend $\seq{01}$, then
+Let $w$ be the greatest element of $W$ extending $\seq{01}$ and $w'$ be the least element of $W$ extending $\seq{10}$. \emph{Condition \ref{monotone_cond}} implies that if $u_i$ $(i \leq l)$ are the elements of $W$ which extend $\seq{01}$, then

 and hence $|T/\seq{01}| < 2|T/w|$.
 It follows that

 By replacing $U$ and $V$ with their mirror images if necessary, we will assume that the quantity $|T/u|$ is increasing as $u$ increases in $U$ (or equivalently as $u$ increases in $V$).
 Since $U \symdif V$ is non-empty, there is a minimum element of $U$ which either properly extends an element of $V$ or is properly extended by an element of $V$.
 By exchanging the roles of $U$ with $V$ if necessary, we may assume the former occurs.